Modeling Diffusion and Permeation Across the Stratum Corneum Lipid Barrier: Methods

 \section{Methods}

+We use atomistic MD simulations, which follow the motion of all atoms in the system in time according to classical mechanics.
+This approach allows us to quantify how individual molecules move through a model skin–lipid barrier and how readily they cross it.
+The resulting microscopic transport properties serve as input parameters for larger-scale models of skin transport and indoor air chemistry.
 The model systems and simulation protocol have been described in detail in our previous study.\cite{thomas_insights_2025} Here, we briefly summarize the main aspects relevant to the present work and describe the computation of position-dependent diffusivities and the propagator analysis.